coenm/RepoM/docs/ActionList.md

 ## separator@1

-Creates a visual separator in the action menu.
+Creates a visual separator in the action menu. <!-- include: DocsRepositoryActionsTests.DocsRepositoryActionsSettings_RepositoryActionSeparatorV1.verified.md -->

-No additional properties and assigning variables has no effect.
+This action does not have any specific properties. <!-- endInclude -->

 Example: